augustine0890/data-intensive-distributed/Apache-Kafka/Basic-Kafka/note.md

     - Messages are appended to a topic-partition in the order they are sent
     - Consumers read messages in the order stored in a topic-partition
     - With a replication factor of N, producers and consumers can tolerate up to N-1 brokers being down
-    - Example replication factore of 3
+    - Example replication factor of 3
         - Allows for one broker to be taken down for maintenance
-        - Allows for another broker to be taken down unexectedly
+        - Allows for another broker to be taken down unexpectedly
-    - As long as the number of partitions remains constant for a topic (no new partitions), the same key will alwasy go to the same partition
+    - As long as the number of partitions remains constant for a topic (no new partitions), the same key will always go to the same partition